-The survey asked a series of questions related to change management to help determine how well organizations processed - and systems kept pace with -COVID-19-related changes to company operations.
+The survey asked a series of questions related to change management to help determine how well organizations' processes and systems have kept pace with COVID-19-related changes to company operations applied to an organization

-Some 37 percent of the operators indicated that the change management process was applied across their entire company without exception.
-Another 40 percent performed independent assessments as required.
-However, 23 percent of those surveyed felt the change management process was applied inconsistently or with minimal consultation.
+Some 43 percent of the operators indicated that the change management process was applied across their entire company without exception.
+An additional 28 percent performed independent assessments as required.
+However, 29 percent of those surveyed felt that this was inconsistently applied across the company.